Police

 Eighteen-year-old William Chapman II was shot April 22.
 Virginia State Police said the shooting occurred when an officer responded to a call from Wal-Mart security about shoplifting, and a struggle ensued.
 Chapman is black.
 Rankin is white.

-According to The Virginian-Pilot, an autopsy showed Chapman was shot once in the face and once in the chest.
+The Virginian-Pilot reported that an autopsy revealed someone shot Chapman once in the face and once in the chest.

 Discover more from Unheard Voices Magazine